Operating systems such as Windows, Linux, or macOS have different path structures in which operating system files are stored.

 os.path.abspath library.
 Insert your file name and it will return the full path relative from the working directory including the file.

-If you need guidance on how to find a relative path in Python, then read the next article below.
+If you need guidance on finding a relative path in Python, read the following article below.